janosgyerik/hiring-tools/README.md

 1. Write a kick-ass offer letter.
 It has to look exciting.
    Ask another person to review it.
-   Force another person to either suggest improvements or sign a document that says the job offer is perfect in his view.
+   Ask another person to either suggest improvements or sign a document that says the job offer is perfect in his view.

-2. Include the Joel Test in the offer letter if scoring 8 or more.
+2. Include the Joel Test in the offer letter if your score is 8 or more.

 3. Think about what makes your workplace great and fun and include it, for example: